BioSTEAMDevelopmentGroup/biosteam/README.rst

 where he and his `lab group <https://blog.nus.edu.sg/corteslab/>`__ continue to develop BioSTEAM's core simulation capabilities.

-BioSTEAM also features contributons from numerous other lab groups and individuals.
+BioSTEAM features contributons from numerous other lab groups and individuals.
 Here is the list of other core contributers who have committed significant resources, expertise, and other impactful efforts: